 - provide an educational or enlightening experience for you

 - in the best of all worlds, an ecotourism business will train local people with new skills to expand their opportunities

 Plenty of commercial firms offer ecotourism experiences but have no business using the term: plunk a hotel near an animal watering hole and you have a so-called ecotourism lodge.

 These 'less honest' businesses, by claiming to be involved in ecotourism, are guilty of 'greenwashing', pretending to practice ecotourism to attract clients but ultimately focused only on profits.

-Businesses that are unethical or don't pay attention can do much harm to the environment and its communities:
+Businesses that are unethical or don't pay attention can do much harm to wildlife, the environment and its communities:

 Communities should not be deprived of development or be encouraged to maintain traditions strictly for the benefit of visitors.
 On the contrary, true ecotourism is all about respect: it is about providing people with an opportunity to make their own choices - including the choice of staying at home and not being forced to move to cities because there is no work or food where they live.